C191068/Ali_Docker/README.md

 they are dulicated on each server <br>

-it means if we hd to scale the system we have to spin the new VM <br>
+it means if we had to scale the system we have to spin the new VM <br>

 and copy and delpoy the whole system on VM <br>